If you have experience installing software from source code on your Linux server, you have probably come across the

-If you would like to follow along, before you begin, download the ImageMagick conversion tools.
-These are easy command line tools for manipulating images and we will make use of them in our script:
+If you would like to follow along, before you begin, ensure that you have the ImageMagick packages installed.
+These are command line tools for manipulating images and we will make use of them in our script.

 In your current directory, create a file called

 Within this file, we will start implementing our conversion targets.

 Our server has been set up to serve .png images exclusively.
 Because of this, we need to convert any .jpg files to .png before uploading.